 On March 5, 1982, a call came from the Most Rev. Peter Gerety, Archbishop of Newark, urging the Vocationist Fathers to take on the responsibility of St. Nicholas Parish in Palisades Park, NJ.
 For a few years, they were satisfied to be able to foster vocations under the parish bell tower … just like their founder had done in Pianura!

 Still, the Fathers soon realized that the education they were giving their candidates had few advantages and many drawbacks.
-On one hand, it provided the advantage of the exposure of the candidates to the real world during their formation years, but on the other hand, they did not enjoy an isolated setting conductive to reading, studying and praying.
+On one hand, it provided the advantage of the exposure of the candidates to the real world during their formation years, but on the other hand, they did not enjoy an isolated setting conducive to reading, studying, and praying.
 Once again, the Divine Providence surprise them.

-Today, the Vocationist Fathers have six religious communities in New Jersey:
+Today, the Vocationist Fathers have seven religious communities in New Jersey:

 .
 Blessed Fr.
 Justin Vocationary in Florham Park,

-We also have Vocationist communities in New York, Vermont, Massachussets, and Florida.
+We also have Vocationist communities in New York, Vermont, Massachusetts, and Florida.

 .
 Shrine Church Our Lady of Solace in Brooklyn, NY,